tobyscales/enterprise-devops-framework/README.md

 >
 >Like-- don't email them around together, okay?

-### Bootstrap Configuration: Great Power/Responsibility
+### Bootstrap Configuration: With Great Power Comes Great Fiddling
 For more control and/or ongoing production use, `git clone` this repo to your Administrative jumpbox and edit the parameter files in /bootstrap for your environment.
 Then run /scripts/bootstrap.ps1 to configure.

 The bootstrap script will perform the following actions: